caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 	Multiple `trusted_*` directives may be specified as a way to chain multiple CA or leaf certificates.

 - **issuer** configures a custom certificate issuer, or a source from which to obtain certificates.
-Which issuer is used and the options that follow in this segment depend on the issuer modules that are available (see below for the standard issuers).
+Which issuer is used and the options that follow in this segment depend on the issuer modules that are available (see below for the standard issuers; plugins may add others).
 Some of the other subdirectives such as `ca` and `dns` are actually shortcuts for configuring the `acme` issuer (and this subdirective was added later), so specifying this directive and some of the others is confusing and thus prohibited.
+This subdirective can be specified multiple times to configure multiple, redundant issuers; if one fails to issue a cert, the next one will be tried.

 ### Issuers